matn7/CS-Notes/src/main/java/spring/README.md

 - Java Server Faces (JSF)

 ### MVC (Model View Controller)
-#### Model
-The state of data
+- Model: The state of data
-#### View
-Displaying / formatting the data in desired format.
+- View: Displaying / formatting the data in desired format.
 JSP pages in web app
-#### Controller
-Manages all requests and has the logic to decide where to forward them.
+- Controller: Manages all requests and has the logic to decide where to forward them.
 Servlet is a controller

 ### Servlet
 A Servlet is a server side technology used to create web apps.